bareos/bareos/manuals/en/developers/pluginAPI.md

 Aside from the <span>**bc\_types.h**</span> and
 <span>**confit.h**</span> headers, the plugin definition uses the
-minimum code from Bacula.
-The bc\_types.h file is required to ensure that the data type definitions in arguments correspond to the Bacula core code.
+minimum code from Bareos.
+The bc\_types.h file is required to ensure that the data type definitions in arguments correspond to the Bareos core code.

 The return codes are defined as: